John-Modica/John-Modica.github.io/README.md

-# JohnDoe
+# John Modica

-A Responsive Free One Page Portfolio Website template
+A personal portfolio about me.